Conditions of Sale (24.06.2015)

 c) defects that we have maliciously concealed or guaranteed to be non-existent, or

 d) If key contractual obligations are culpably violated; in this case, provided that no other mandatory liability is incurred under this paragraph 2, our liability is limited to damage typical under the contract and reasonably foreseeable.
-A key contractual obligation for this purpose means one the fulfillment of which is essential to the proper performance of the contract and on compliance with which the Buyer is generally entitled to rely.
+A key contractual obligation for this purpose means one the fulfilment of which is essential to the proper performance of the contract and on compliance with which the Buyer is generally entitled to rely.